We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - R-value.
 The r-value refers to how warm the mattress will keep you.
 If you’re winter camping or if you’re body tends to run cold, you’re gonna want to look for one with a higher r-value.

-Here are some frequently asked question about owning a camping mattress:
+Here are some frequently asked questions about owning a camping mattress:

 What are camping mattresses made of?